+Please note that the Provider Access policy is situated in the Careers policy.
 Students are made aware of the existence of this policy and have open access to it.
-It can be found on the school website
+It can be found on the website under 'Policies'

 All tutors are made aware of the contents and purpose of this policy.